isomerpages/moe-stmargaretsec/_programmes/Sexuality Education.md

-At St. Margaret’s Secondary School, the following lessons from the Sexuality Education Programme will be taught in 2023:
+At St. Margaret’s School (Secondary), the following lessons from the Sexuality Education Programme will be taught in 2023:
 ------------------------------------------------------------------------------------------------------------------------

 ### Secondary 1